uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 The application will integrate a custom tile map service to provide high-resolution drone imagery, ensuring seamless and efficient map rendering.
 This integration will enhance user interaction by offering detailed and accurate visual representations of the area.
 The high-resolution imagery will facilitate better route visualization and navigation, improving the overall user experience.
 By utilizing a custom tile map service, the application will maintain fast loading times and smooth performance, allowing users to interact with the map effortlessly and access up-to-date visual information with ease.
 This feature will significantly enhance the application's functionality and appeal.

+### 3.4  Implementation
+The chosen tools are open-source solutions like MapServer, Leaflet, and PostgreSQL, which provide functionalities comparable to commercial options but at a reduced setup cost.
+This application is designed with the assumption that users (decision-makers) lack a background in modeling or implementation.
+Therefore, the information presented to them is straightforward and user-friendly, avoiding technical or conceptual details.